fangqiluxatu/Cn-Chia-Wiki/FAQ.md

 ## 需要开垦什么格式的农田？

-Plots created with Beta 8 (July, 2020) and newer versions of the Chia software will work on mainnet at launch.
 The minimum plot size is k=32.

-There is only one reason why you might want to plot larger than k=32 and that would be to maximize the total utilization of a given drive or space.
+There is only one reason why you might want to plot larger than k=32: to maximize the total utilization of a given drive or space.
 A couple of k=33 plots with a majority of k=32 plots can reduce the amount of leftover unused space on a drive.

-The Chia dev team will continue to enhance the plotter though many of the theoretical methods to speed up plotting have been implemented.
-Bram believes we may be able to cut plot time in half once more - but that's likely the maximum improvement in plotting speed remaining.
-The goal is to keep it so that the top-of-the-line hardware takes at least 1 hour to plot the minimum k-size, and Phase 1 takes at least ~10 minutes so there is no way to cheat the system.
+The reason k=32 was chosen as the minimum plot size was to prevent a short-range replotting attack, which is detailed in our [consensus doc](https://docs.chia.net/docs/03consensus/consensus_intro).
+The gist of the attack is that if someone can create a plot in less than ~30 seconds, they could create a new plot that passes the filter for each signage point, and then delete the new plot immediately afterward.
+This would effectively emulate storing 512 plots, thus turning Chia into PoW.

+* Note that this attack does not create a winning plot; it only creates a plot that passes the filter.

+This attack won't be economically feasible for some time, if ever.
+Two potential mitigation techniques are to lower the plot filter (thus reducing the benefit of the attack), or to increase the minimum plot size (thus making the attack more difficult to perform).

+k=32 is expected to be the minimum plot size until at least 2026.
+If and when that size is increased, you will be given ample notice to replot before the change is made effective.

 ## 推荐的开垦方案

 We think you will want to use used Data Center grade NVMe SSD drives to create your plots.
 Regular consumer NVMe SSD generally has too low of a [TBW](https://www.enterprisestorageforum.com/storage-hardware/ssd-lifespan.html) rating.
 One of our community members keeps this handy [SSD Endurance document](https://github.com/Chia-Network/chia-blockchain/wiki/SSD-Endurance) up to date so you can compare various SSDs.
 You should never use your root/OS SSD to plot as it can lead to drive failure and loss of booting.
 You can plot directly to hard drives and get good results, especially if you plot in parallel to different drives.
 You can use non-root SSD over Thunderbolt 3 and migrate your plots off to whatever storage you want to keep them on long term.
-You could even load them on a Raspberry Pi 3 or 4 with outdated USB 2.0 drives attached and they will harvest and farm just fine.
+You could even load them on a Raspberry Pi 4 with outdated USB 2.0 drives attached and they will harvest and farm just fine.
 PC World offers this great [background on current storage technologies](https://www.pcworld.com/article/2899351/everything-you-need-to-know-about-nvme.html) but this graph gives you a quick view of why we recommend NVMe SSD:
 ![NVMe SSD vs SATA](images/plotting-nvme-ssd.png "NVMe SSD is 5.5 times faster than SATA SSD")

 ## 可以同时开垦多个农田吗？

-Yes and starting with Beta 19 you can either use the GUI or CLI.
+Yes, using either the GUI or CLI.
 Over the short run you have a bit more control of plotting using the CLI.
 There are [tips for Windows users](https://github.com/Chia-Network/chia-blockchain/wiki/Windows-Tips-and-Tricks) and Mac users can find their CLI commands in the [Quick Start Guide](https://github.com/Chia-Network/chia-blockchain/wiki/Quick-Start-Guide#macos).
 You may have better results if you stagger the start time of parallel plotting processes depending on your hardware setup.

 ## 开垦完的农田可以在别的电脑上用吗？